Nicotinic acid adenine dinucleotide phosphate: NAADP does activate TPCs

-Ionic Selectivity & Plasticity
+Ionic selectivity and plasticity

 Several groups reinvestigated the permeability properties of TPCs and their role in NAADP-induced Ca2+ release, and they agreed that TPCs are indeed permeable to Na+ but they could not necessarily recapitulate the Na+ selectivity shown in the 2012/13 studies.
 It was therefore initially proposed that TPCs may conduct both Ca2+ and Na+ (analogous to the NMDA receptor of the plasma membrane).